pravega/pravega/documentation/src/docs/controller-service.md

 #### Serial Event Processor
 It essentially reads an Event and initiates its processing and waits on it to complete before moving on to next Event.
 This provides strong ordering guarantees in processing.
+And it
-And it checkpoints after processing each event.
+Checkpoints after processing each Event.
 [Commit Transaction](#commit-transaction) is implemented using this Serial Event Processor.
 The degree of parallelism for processing these Events is upper bounded by the number of Stream Segments in the internal Stream and lower bounded by number of Readers.